dmexe/nomad/website/source/docs/agent/encryption.html.md

 page_title: "Gossip and RPC Encryption"
 sidebar_current: "docs-agent-encryption"
 description: |-
-  Learn how to configure Nomad to encrypt both its gossip traffic and its RPC traffic.
+  Learn how to configure Nomad to encrypt all of its traffic.
 ---

 # Encryption

 The Nomad agent supports encrypting all of its network traffic.
-There are two separate encryption systems, one for gossip traffic, and one for RPC.
+There are two separate encryption systems, one for gossip traffic, and one for HTTP and RPC.

 ## Gossip